Enjin Wallet Review

 We found the security of Enjin Wallet to be the best among mobile wallets, with external security audits confirming our viewpoint.
 We give it the highest security rating of 4/5 – the highest possible rating for “hot wallets“.

-The Enjin wallet supports the storage of Bitcoin (BTC), Ethereum (ETH), Binance Chain, Litecoin, & Ethereum-based tokens.
-For Ethereum-based tokens, Enjin supports those created using the ERC20, or ERC1155 standards.
+The Enjin wallet supports the storage of Bitcoin (BTC), Ethereum (ETH), Litecoin (LTC), Binance Coin (BNB), Binance Chain tokens (BEP2), Polkadot (DOT), Kusama (KSM) and Ethereum-based tokens.
+For Ethereum-based tokens, Enjin supports those created using the ERC20 and ERC1155 standards.
+Select ERC-721 collectible tokens are also supported, namely for God’s Unchained, CryptoKitties, Blockchain Cuties and Axe Infinity.

 Did you know that Enjin introduced the ERC1155 token standard?
 Learn more with our ERC1155 token explainer.